Rashid Sumaila

-Rashid Sumaila (born 18 December 1992) is a Ghanaian professional footballer who plays for Muaither as a centre-back and he is also a member of the Ghana national team.
+Rashid Sumaila (born 18 December 1992) is a Ghanaian professional footballer who plays as a centre-back and he is also a member of the Ghana national team.

 Sumaila won the 2011 Ghana Best Defender Award at the end of the 2010–11 Glo Premier League season.

 Clubs career

 Astronomers to Venomous Vipers and Ebusua Dwarfs

 Born in Cape Coast, Rashid Sumaila, affectionately known as Rash, began his playing career in the junior ranks of Cape Coast Adisadel-based Colts team named Astronomers where he excelled with performance and won almost everyone's hearts at the club.

 In the year 2008, a division 1 club Venomous Vipers who were monitoring him keenly had to approach management of Astronomers for his signature where he was their prime target for the 2008–2009 Division 1 season.

 Playing with tenacity and zeal Sumaila was then tipped as the next Sergio Ramos of Ghana football due to his consistency in the central defensive role.

 The praises and hails he had with the then division on club broke the news of his performances where Ghana Premier League Clubs were knocking heads to grab the young talented defender.

 Prior to his abysmal performances Premier League club Ebusua Dwarfs signed him for the 2009–10 season where he progressed through the ranks at Ebusua Dwarfs and made his senior debut in the 2010–11 Glo Premier League season.